 - diuretics: drugs that lower blood pressure by removing excess water and salt from the body

-Women with this condition may also be advised to follow a low-salt diet to manage their blood pressure.
-Alcohol and tobacco products should be avoided entirely, as they can aggravate symptoms.
+Women with this condition may also need to follow a low-salt diet to manage their blood pressure.
+They should avoid alcohol and tobacco products entirely.
+These products can make symptoms worse.

 Severe complications include: